-Helmkamp Lowe Martin Owens Patel Reichelderfer Sherman Workman
+Helmkamp Lowe Martin Patel Reichelderfer Sherman Workman

-Knowledge, Skills and Experience 1 • •
+Knowledge, Skills and Experience

-Public Board Experience ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Public Board Experience ✓ ✓ ✓ ✓ ✓ ✓

-Executive Management Experience ~ \checkmark ~ ~ ~ ~ \checkmark ~
+Executive Management Experience ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Financial Expertise ✓ ✓ ✓ ✓ ✓ √ ✓
+Financial Expertise ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Legal \checkmark ✓
+Legal ✓ ✓

-Government/Regulatory Experience ~ ~ ✓ ✓ ~
+Government/Regulatory Experience ✓ ✓ ✓ ✓

-International ✓ ✓ ✓ ✓ ✓ ✓ √ ✓
+International ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Sustainability/Corporate Responsibility ~ \checkmark ~ ~ ✓ ✓ ~
+Sustainability/Corporate Responsibility ✓ ✓ ✓ ✓ ✓ ✓

-Mergers and Acquisitions ~ \checkmark ~ ~ ✓ ~ ~
+Mergers and Acquisitions ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Operations ✓ ✓ ✓ ✓ ✓ ✓ √ ✓
+Operations ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Strategy ✓ \checkmark ✓ ✓ ✓ ✓ ✓ ✓
+Strategy ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Innovation and Technology ~ \checkmark ~ ✓ ✓ ~
+Innovation and Technology ✓ ✓ ✓ ✓ ✓ ✓

 Cybersecurity ✓ ✓ ✓ ✓

-Risk Management ✓ ✓ ✓ ✓ ✓ √ ✓
+Risk Management ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Manufacturing ✓ \checkmark ✓ ✓ ✓ ✓ ✓
+Manufacturing ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Gender

-Male ✓ ✓ ✓ ✓ ✓

-Female ✓ • - ✓ ~

-Race/Ethnicity

-White/Caucasian ✓ √ ✓ ✓ ✓ ✓ ✓

-Asian ~

-Other

-Minority Group Member ✓ ✓

-Denotes experience serving on the Board of Directors of one or more public companies other than Federal Signal Corporation.
+^{}Denotes experience serving on the Board of Directors of one or more public companies other than Federal Signal Corporation.

-For additional information on each of our directors and nominees, set forth below are their respective biographical summaries, along with a description of the key qualifications and relevant experience that led the Board to conclude that he or she is well-qualified to serve as a member of our Board.
+The biographical summaries of each of our current directors, other than Mr. Owens, who has chosen not to stand for re-election at the Annual Meeting, and our director nominees, are set forth below, along with a description of the key qualifications and relevant experience that led the Board to conclude that they are well-qualified to serve as a member of our Board.

-Katrina L. Helmkamp Age: 58 Director since November 2023 Ms. Helmkamp served as CEO of Cartus Corporation, the global relocation services subsidiary of Anywhere Real Estate (NYSE: HOUS) from 2018 until her retirement in January 2023.
+Katrina L. Helmkamp Age: 59 Director since November 2023

+Ms. Helmkamp served as CEO of Cartus Corporation, the global relocation services subsidiary of Anywhere Real Estate (NYSE: HOUS) from 2018 until her retirement in January 2023.
 Previously, Ms. Helmkamp served as CEO of Lenox Corporation from 2016 to 2018 and as chief executive officer of SVP Worldwide from 2010 through 2014.
 She also served as senior vice president, North America Product for Whirlpool Corporation from 2008 to 2010 and as vice president, Global Refrigeration for Whirlpool Corporation from 2007 to 2008.
 Earlier in her career, Ms. Helmkamp served clients in the industrial goods, consumer goods, and services industries as a partner with The Boston Consulting Group.
 Ms. Helmkamp has significant experience developing and implementing business strategy, driving both organic and inorganic growth, and leveraging technology and operational improvements to improve profits.
-Ms. Helmkamp has served as an independent director of IDEX Corporation.
+Ms. Helmkamp has served as an independent director of IDEX Corporation (NYSE: IEX) since 2015 and is currently Non-Executive Chair of IDEX Corporation.
 She also serves as an independent director of KPMG, LLP.
 Ms. Helmkamp received a Bachelor of Science in industrial engineering and an MBA from Northwestern University.

-- Expertise in strategic planning and marketing - · Extensive experience in operations, innovation and new product development - Significant international business experience
+- · Expertise in strategic planning and marketing - Extensive experience in operations, innovation and new product development